nngairsm/PowerPlatform-ShoppingDistance/README.md

 # Shopping Distance
 ## Overview
-The Shopping Distance App provides businesses across all industries the opportunity to management customer traffic within stores to ensure COVID-19 regulations are met.
-Through business’ web portal, customers can schedule shopping timeslots in advance while ensuring store capacity remains within standards.
-When a customer arrives, frontline personnel can efficiently manage reservation and walk-in customer traffic track party size and potential COVID-19 exposure.
+The Shopping Distance App provides businesses across all industries the opportunity to manage customer traffic within stores to ensure COVID-19 regulations are met.
+Through a business web portal, customers can schedule shopping time slots in advance while ensuring store capacity remains within standards.
+When a customer arrives, front-line personnel can efficiently manage reservation and walk-in customer traffic track party size and potential COVID-19 exposure.

 To watch a demo of this solution by our Microsoft Innovation Leader, George Casey, click the video below.